-- Add exercise to your routine: this will help reduce your blood pressure even further.
+- Add exercise into your routine: this will help reduce your blood pressure even further.

 - Ask your doctor for advice: you may want to also set up an appointment with a dietitian through your healthcare system.

-- Hire a chef: if you have the means, hiring an affordable personal chef service like Chefs For Seniors can help you ensure that you’re following the DASH Diet plan.
-A lot of personal chef services are around the same cost as many meal delivery services.
+- Hire a chef: if you have the means, hiring a personal chef service like Chefs For Seniors can help you ensure that you’re following the DASH Diet plan.
 Plus, it’ll save you a lot of time cooking, menu planning, and grocery shopping!